jccit/PebbleKit.ts/README.md

 A modern Pebble app boilerplate using TypeScript.

-When building [PebbleRail](https://github.com/jccit/pebblerail), I wanted to be able to use modern web tooling to write my PebbleKit JS app.
-That app performs a lot of data fetching and communication with the watch.
-However, the engine used in the Pebble app (and Core Devices app) targets something close to ES5.

 This project adds a JS build step similar to what you would find in a modern web project, but with a focus on targeting the PebbleKit JS engine.
 Meaning you can use modern JS/TS features without worrying about compatability.

 Also provided are modern wrappers around PKJS functions, available under the PebbleTS namespace.